anithapk/nn-compression/README.md

 # Pruning
   The mapping of the neurons between two successive layers is represented by a weight matrix (ignoring the bias vector for now).
 The distribution of the weights can be represented by a histogram as shown below:
 <img src="images/histFC1b4.jpg" width="300" height="250"> <img src="images/histFC1after.jpg" width="300" height="250">
+It can be seen that the majority of the weights are distributed around the zero mean and can be removed without any significant loss of accuracy.
+After removing the weights, the network is retrained or fine-tuned so that the remaining weights readjust and learn the mappings.
+If present, the drop-out ratio is adjusted accordingly to account for the reduction in the number of weights by pruning.
+This gradual iterative pruning and fine-tuning of the weights, results in a higher reduction in the number of the weights pruned when compared to pruning the trained network just once.

 # Feasibility experiments